hoprnet/hoprnet/packages/core-ethereum/crates/core-ethereum-actions/README.md

 Subsequently, the ticket in such state is transmitted into the `TransactionQueue` so the redemption soon is executed on-chain.
 The functions return immediately, but provide futures that can be awaited in case the callers wishes to await the on-chain confirmation of each ticket redemption.

+## `channels`

+This submodule adds 4 basic high-level on-chain functions:

+- `open_channel`
+- `fund_channel`
+- `close_channel`
+- `withdraw`

+All the functions do the necessary validations using the DB and then post the corresponding transaction into the `TransactionQueue`.
+The functions return immediately, but provide futures that can be awaited in case the callers wishes to await the on-chain confirmation of the corresponding operation.